flutter/website/src/release/archive-whats-new.md

 ---
 title: Archive of What's new
-description: >
+description: >-
-  A past list of what's new on docs.flutter.dev > and related documentation sites.
+  A list of previous what's new updates on docs.flutter.dev and related documentation sites.
 ---